ember-cli/rfcs/active/0000-multiprocess-ember-cli.md

 By making it easier to boot multiple processes, we can simplify ember-cli's internal implementation and give a happy path for users to boot their APIs in development.

 This refactoring also paves the way for us to simplify deploying to production applications that use Ember Fastboot.
 By allowing Ember Addons to provide information about processes, we'll be able to generate Profile and (with additional work) proxy configurations that would make deployment to container environments like Dokku & Docker a single step process.

+This also replaces the current hacky reloading stuff we do.

 # Detailed design